Born: June 22, 1962

 Well, after viewing Drexler’s highlight package, it’s kind of clear that not all of his dunks were done devoid of invigorating passion.
 The man could throw down a hammer on opponents.

-He possessed great handles for a man 6’7″ tall, even if he dribbled with his head down.
+He possessed beguiling dribbling handles for a man 6’7″ tall, even if he did dribbled with his head down.
 The tunnel vision drive, though, just made the ultimate outcome of his forays even less in doubt.
 He was going to glide in stride and leave you embarrassed at the end of the occasion.

-His assortment of abilities led him to play in the NBA Finals three different times (twice in Portland, once in Houston) and delivered a membership on the Dream Team in 1992.
+His assortment of abilities led him to play in the NBA Finals three different times and delivered a membership on the Dream Team in 1992.
+He’s one of just five retired players to have averaged over 20 points, five rebounds, and five assists for a career.
 However, when it comes to naming great shooting guards in the NBA’s history, Drexler’s name can often glide by without notice.

 Well, let this serve as a reminder to always remember the magnificent ride of Clyde the Glide.

 20.4 PPG, 6.1 RPG, 5.6 APG, 2.0 SPG, 0.7 BPG